owenosborn/Jam/README.md

 - `io` contains MIDI functions for playing notes and CC, global properties, etc
 - The `io.tpb` (ticks per beat) property holds the current resolution
 - Users calculate timing based on `io.tpb` for flexibility
-- Ticks are always assumed to be integers, so make sure of this when calculating tick values: `quarter_note = io.tpb // 4`
+- Ticks are always assumed to be integers, so make sure of this when calculating tick values: `sixteenth_note = io.tpb // 4`
 - Default `io.tpb = 180` provides good balance of precision and performance

 ```lua